jordenc/image.grabber/README.md

 **Want to show your appreciation for this app?
 A donation is possible via http://www.d2c.nl **

+**Version 0.0.2**
+- https URL's with invalid certificates now also work.

 **Version 0.0.1**
 - First released version